ashlinaronin/shoes/README.md

 brands with them.
 The user may [C]reate, [R]ead, [U]pdate and [D]elete shoe
 stores and the brands they carry.
 The project utilizes some nifty div-hiding to keep the number of template files to just three- one for all stores, one for an individual store, and one for an individual brand.
+When I get a chance I plan to implement a three-box phone number input system for better input validation.
+I also plan to fine-tune the CSS and

 ## Setup
 * Clone this repository from GitHub